List of EastEnders characters introduced in 1993: Liam Tyler

 Liam Tyler, played by Francis Magee, is the biological father of Clare Bates (Gemma Bissix) and the former husband of Debbie Bates (Nicola Duffett).
 Liam first appears not long after Debbie and Clare arrive in Albert Square, having tracked them down after he had been abusing Debbie.
 Liam does everything in his power to split up Debbie and her new love interest, Nigel Bates (Paul Bradley), but his efforts fail.

 Liam returns to the Square again after Debbie's sudden death in 1995, attempting to gain custody of Clare.
 Clare wants to stay with Nigel and a court case ensues.
 Nigel ultimately wins when Liam's girlfriend Caroline Webber (Francesca Hall) admits that he had been abusive toward her.

+Jerry McKenzie

+Jerry McKenzie, portrayed by Brian Capron, is the husband of Meena McKenzie.
+He is first seen when he goes out with Meena, his sister-in-law, Gita Kapoor (Shobu Kapoor), and her husband, Sanjay Kapoor (Deepak Verma).
+Gita suspects Sanjay of having an affair with Michelle Fowler (Susan Tully), but she finds Meena in bed with Sanjay.
+After Gita tells Jerry, Jerry confronts Meena and she claims that Gita is lying, but later says she slept with him once.
+Jerry believes Meena when she tells him that she was drunk and Sanjay took advantage of her, but Sanjay tells him the affair went on for months and Meena wanted to.
+Jerry and Meena reconcile and Gita is angry when she learns they are going on a second honeymoon and Jerry gives Meena some money to help her out.

 Bianca Jackson

 Bianca Butcher (also Jackson) is played by Patsy Palmer.
 The character was introduced by executive producer Leonard Lewis and appeared initially from 1993 to 1999, when Palmer opted to leave.
 In 2002 executive producer John Yorke brought the character back for a special spin-off show.
 She returned to EastEnders as a full-time character in April 2008, reintroduced by executive producer Diederick Santer.
 Palmer took maternity leave in 2010, and Bianca was temporarily written out on 21 January 2011.
 She announced her return on 19 July and made her return on 15 December 2011.

 During her first run on the show during the 1990s, she is known for her bizarre sense of style, her sharp tongue and fiery temper and for screaming "Rickaaaaaaay!" at her husband.
 Bianca has been featured in storylines including affairs, feuds, bereavements, family problems, spina bifida and abortion, a problematic marriage to Ricky Butcher (Sid Owen) and the revelation of her 15-year-old adoptive daughter Whitney Dean (Shona McGarty) being sexually abused by her fiancé Tony King (Chris Coghill) and his subsequent arrest for paedophilia.